bt42UWF/SQL-Inventory-Managment/README.md

 # SQL Practice Code Example
 ### Creating and managing an inventory database.

+*This code is practice from a class assignment.*

 This code is creating a SQL database structure for inventory management, populating it with sample data, and performing various operations such as selecting, updating, deleting, and altering data within the database.

 Here's a breakdown of what each part does: